Usain Bolt's agonizing track farewell

 - Ethiopia's Muktar Edris wins gold

-(CNN)Usain Bolt's farewell appearance ended in disastrous fashion as he pulled up injured on the final leg of the men's 4x100m relay at the world championships in London Saturday.
+(CNN)Usain Bolt's farewell appearance at the world championships ended in disastrous fashion as he pulled up injured on the final leg of the men's 4x100m relay Saturday.

 Bolt took the baton for Jamaica in third place but within a few strides he had fallen to the ground, clutching his left leg, as host Britain secured a shock gold ahead of a United States team containing Justin Gatlin.

-Bolt beaten into third in the individual 100m behind Gatlin and his US team compatriot Christian Coleman, was comforted by teammates after getting to his feet.
+Bolt beaten into third in the individual 100m behind Gatlin and his US team compatriot Christian Coleman, was comforted by teammates after getting to his feet, his face etched in pain.

-The capacity crowd in the London Stadium were still digesting the shock earlier defeat for home hero Mo Farah in the men's 5,000m final, before the drama of Bolt's last run.
+The capacity crowd in the London Stadium was still digesting the shock earlier defeat for home hero Mo Farah in the men's 5,000m final, before the drama of Bolt's last agonizing appearance.

 He had been bidding for a 12th world championship gold to bring down the curtain on his glittering career, but left the arena accompanied by medical staff and a wheelchair.